 How to apply for CSFP?

 Fill out pre-registration forms at designated host sites or call below to pre-register.
 Take proof of address and knowledge of your gross monthly income.
 After you are signed up you will be able to pick up your commodities once per month at designated sites, or you can send a proxy to pick up on your behalf.
-Distribution sites include: Glenwood City, Hudson, Prairie Farm, Ellsworth, River Falls, Plum City, Osceola, Frederic, Clear Lake, Woodville, Barron, and Menomonie.
+Several communities have distribution sites including: Boyceville, Hudson, Ellsworth, River Falls, Plum City, Osceola, Frederic, St. Croix Falls, Clear Lake, Woodville, Barron, Rice Lake, Durand, Ladysmith, Chippewa Falls, Eau Claire, and Menomonie.

-To sign up for the CSFP program, contact Melissa Larson, Food Access & Resource Manager at 715-977-1191, or email email@example.com.
+To sign up for the CSFP program or to learn more, contact Nancy Johnson, CSFP Coordinator at 715-977-1167, or email email@example.com.

 West CAP is an equal opportunity organization and no otherwise qualified applicant for service or service participant shall be excluded for participation, be denied benefits, or otherwise be subject to discrimination in any manner or on the basis of race, color, national origin or ancestry, sex, religion, age, political belief or affiliation, disability or association with a person with a disability.
 This policy covers eligibility for the access to service delivery, and treatment in all of the programs and activities.